dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/introduction/adding-search.md

 ## Prerequisites

-This section requires that you first run the application (F5) and add the following movies to the database.
+To match this section's screenshots, you need to run the application (F5) and add the following movies to the database.

 | Title | Release Date | Genre | Price |
 | ----- | ------------ | ----- | ----- |